 If we use the structure of the refrigerator as a reference, it is divided into levels where the upper part allows us to maintain lower temperatures, which increase as it approaches the floor.
 Deli meats and dairy products should be on the highest level, while products that are for short-term consumption can be accommodated at the door.

 A common misconception is that ultra-pasteurized milk (that which is shelf-stable at room temperature) has a longer shelf life; however, once the container is opened, the time to consume is the same as for milk sold refrigerated, which is approximately two to three days, as it is a highly perishable product.

 Order of the vegetables

 The most resistant vegetables, such as potatoes or cucumbers, should be left under those that are more delicate, such as tomatoes or lettuce, as they could abuse them and accelerate their decomposition process.
-In addition, foods that really require refrigeration should be selected, since when they have not yet reached their time of maturation it is not necessary for them to occupy space inside the refrigerator.
+In addition, foods that require refrigeration should be selected, since when they have not yet reached their time of maturation they don't need to occupy space inside the refrigerator.

 Another recommendation is to use resealable packaging in which food can be stored separately.
 There are even some that allow you to vacuum them to avoid oxygenation and favor their conservation.

-The expiration date is proposed based on the time that food can last inside the package without decomposing, so the heat treatment to which it is submitted has a guarantee that covers only the days of consumption indicated on the package, so that if ingested when the expiration date has expired, there is a risk that it has generated spores that are harmful to health.
+The expiration date is proposed based on the time that food can last inside the package without decomposing, so the heat treatment to which it is submitted as a guarantee that covers only the days of consumption indicated on the package so that if ingested when the expiration date has expired, there is a risk that it has generated spores that are harmful to health.